seancdavis/seancdavis-com/src/blog/posts/2020-07-17-introducing-component-adapters-into-gatsby.md

 const calendar = <Calendar {...CalendarFixtures.simple_calendar} />
 ```

+{% callout type="note" %}
-_Note: You'd likely have to update your import paths, but the point here is that it will *just work*.
+You'd likely have to update your import paths, but the point here is that it will _just work_.
 There is no data coming from the data source.
-We're mocking that with a fixture._
+We're mocking that with a fixture.

-_Also note: The `{...}` syntax represents a [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
-It's worth looking into if you are unfamiliar with the concept._
+Also, the `{...}` syntax represents a [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
+It's worth looking into if you are unfamiliar with the concept.
+{% endcallout %}

 ## The Adapter